robbelouwet/masterthesis-forkskinny/reports/first_semester/week8.md

 ## Monday

-The bitsliced LSFR performed its rotation using 4 move instructions, but I changed it so that it performs the rotate-left in 1 instruction using SIMD.
+The bitsliced LSFR performed its rotation using 4 move instructions, but I changed it so that it performs the rotate-C1 in 1 instruction using SIMD.
 Then I tried to benchmark again, but sort of hit a wall on this benchmarking.
 How I do it now is: I use intel's RDTSC instruction to give me the current 'cycle count'.
 This doesn't really work because that includes cycles spent by other cores on different programs, and instruction pipelining also messes this up.
 So the benchmark results are really noisy, undeterministic and unpredictable, especially on code that uses barely a few